 Staying in-network and finding a doctor

 No matter where you VUE your care, remember to make sure you receive care at an in-network facility.
 Out-of-network care can result in higher costs for you.
-Your health insurance plan will detail your network facilities—some even include a helpful map.
+Your health plan will detail your network facilities—some even include a helpful map.
 Ask your health insurer about your plan and your network, as well as where to receive care covered under your plan.
 Priority Health members can call the number on the back of their member ID card or log-in to send a secure message.
 It’s also important to have a doctor or primary care provider (PCP).
 Your insurer may have designated one to you when you became a member.
-If you’re not sure who your PCP is, contact your insurer to find out.
+If you’re not sure who your PCP is, contact your health plan to find out.
 Priority Health members can use the Find a Doctor tool in their MyHealth member account.

 Remember, the next time you experience a symptom or condition, optimize your health and your budget and VUE your care.